hetalang/heta-compiler/README.md

 ## Export formats

+>for more information see [export formats](export-formats)

 Heta compiler was created to support exporting to different popular modeling formats.
-One of the main effort of the developers is to extend a list of supporting formats and allow people to have the same results working in different tools.
+One of the main development effort is to extend a list of supporting formats and allow people to have the same results working in different tools.
 The current version supports the following formats:

 - DBSolveOptimum .SLV files [link](http://insysbio.com/en/software/db-solve-optimum)
 - SBML L2V4 [link](http://sbml.org/)